sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 client_id
 > REQUIRED, in case mutually authenticated TLS is used for client authentication.

-### Token Exchange Request
-If the OpenID Provider is acting as an Security Token Service (STS) as specified in [[RFC8693]], then the Token Exchange Request and Response MUST be in accordance with Section 2 of that specification, with some differences due to the fact that the semantics of the claims involved with representations are reversed, as indicated in the remark in [Section 5.3](#representation-relationships), and to support the changing of subjects for representation.

-The following parameters are specified:

-grant_type
-> REQUIRED.
-MUST contain the value `urn:ietf:params:oauth:grant-type:token-exchange`.
-Identical as in [[RFC8693]].

-resource
-> OPTIONAL.
-A URI that indicates the target service or resource where the client intends to use the requested security token.
-Identical as in [[RFC8693]].

-audience
-> OPTIONAL.
-The logical name of the target service where the client intends to use the requested security token.
-Identical as in [[RFC8693]].

-scope
-> OPTIONAL.
-Indicates the access privileges of the requested security tokens.
-MUST contain at least the value `openid` and SHOULD contain a specific scope for which access is requested.

-requested_token_type
-> OPTIONAL.
-An identifier for the type of the requested security token.
-Identical as in [[RFC8693]].

-requested_subject
-> OPTIONAL.
-Indicates the requested subject that the End-User intends to act on behalf of, in case representation relations between the End-User and Service Consumer exist and have been exchanged between the Client and the OpenID Provider.
-MUST NOT be a token that reveals the identity of the requested subject and MUST be linked to the requesting client to avoid profiling of representation relations.
-Additional to [[RFC8693]], MUST NOT be included when the `subject_token` is present.

-subject_token
-> OPTIONAL.
-A security token that represents the identity of the Service Consumer represented by the End-User.
-Changed in comparison to [[RFC8693]]: MUST NOT be included when the `requested_subject` claim is present.

-subject_token_type
-> Indicates the type of the security token in the `subject_token` parameter.
-Changed in comparison to [[RFC8693]]: REQUIRED when the `subject_token` parameter is present in the request but MUST NOT be included otherwise.

-actor_token
-> REQUIRED.
-A security token that represents the identity of the acting party (i.e. the End-User as per this profile).
-Typically, this is the Access Token that was earlier issued to the Client for the End-User.
-Changed in comparison to [[RFC8693]] as this claim holds the identity of the End-User, which is required for the token exchange.

-actor_token_type
-> Indicates the type of the security token in the `actor_token` parameter.
-This is REQUIRED when the `actor_token` parameter is present in the request but MUST NOT be included otherwise.
-Identical as in [[RFC8693]].

-The response to this request MUST be according to Section 2.2.1 of [[RFC8693]].

 ## ID Tokens
 All Clients MUST validate the signature of an ID Token before accepting it